kgisl/cs8251/notes/unit5.md

 The function prototype for fseek is where offset is the number of bytes to seek from whence in the file pointed to by stream—a positive offset seeks forward and a negative one seeks backward.
 Argument whence is one of the values SEEK\_SET, SEEK\_CUR or SEEK\_END (all defined in stdio.h), which indicate the location from which the seek begins.
 SEEK\_SET *indicates that the seek starts at the beginning of the file*; SEEK\_CUR indicates that the seek starts at the current location in the file; and SEEK\_END indicates that the seek starts at the end of the file.

-For simplicity, the programs in this chapter do not perform error checking.
-Industrial strength programs should determine whether functions such as fscanf (lines 36–37), fseek (lines 40–41) and fwrite (line 44) operate correctly by checking their return values.
 Function fscanf returns the number of data items successfully read or the value **EOF** if a problem occurs while reading data.
 Function **fseek** returns a nonzero value if the seek operation cannot be performed.
 Function **fwrite** returns the number of items it successfully output.
 If this number is less than the third argument in the function call, then a write error occurred.

 ### Reading Random Access Data